What exactly are dark circles?

 Use a skin lightener to fade brown spots.

-If you have brown spots in the under eye area, use a skin lightener such as Vitamin C (particularly Magnesium Ascorbyl Phosphate—a proven melanin suppressor/lightener found in Renée Rouleau Vitamin C Eye Serum) or Kojic Acid can help.
+If you have brown spots in the under eye area, use a skin lightener such as Vitamin C (particularly Magnesium Ascorbyl Phosphate—a proven melanin suppressor/lightener found in Renée Rouleau Vitamin C Eye Brightener) or Kojic Acid can help.
 It’s certainly not an immediate fix, but most people can start to see improvement in 4-6 weeks.

 Treat the skin to Vitamin C

 Vitamin C can aid in capillary-strengthening repair since it’s a vaso-constrictor and can help with leaky vessels that contribute to accumulation of blood under the eyes.
-You can find it in Renée Rouleau Vitamin C Eye Serum.
+You can find it in Renée Rouleau Vitamin C Eye Brightener.

 Use a good concealer.